NBA Trade Deadline 2020: When it closes, who's in the mix, what to know

 All of the contenders are looking at potential upgrades, however, the Milwaukee Bucks seem most set on keeping their roster set and riding it into the playoffs.
 The Los Angeles Lakers have dangled Kyle Kuzma in trades to bring in a secondary playmaker behind LeBron James (however, the Lakers are more likely to be active in the post-deadline buyout market).
 The Los Angeles Clippers are expected to see if they can trade for another big man they trust (more than Ivica Zubac) and additional shooting off the bench, and they are better positioned to make a trade than the Lakers.
 Both of those teams, as well as Dallas and a few others, are talking to the Memphis Grizzlies about an Andre Iguodala trade.

 The Boston Celtics want to add depth at center behind Enes Kanter and Daniel Theis.
-The Houston Rockets are offering up Clint Capela for trades to add a 3&D wing such as Minnesota’s Robert Covington.
-Minnesota may be the most active seller on the market, looking to trade Covington and others to get the players to lure Golden State into sending them D'Angelo Russell, however, the Warriors have not been interested in parting with Russell yet.
-Atlanta wants to add a center to play with Trae Young.
+Minnesota is trying to lure Golden State into sending them D'Angelo Russell, however, the Warriors have not been interested in parting with Russell yet.

 All that is just the tip of the iceberg.